jwills/de4ml/join-service/README.md

 that interval of time, it should be joined to an output record that should include all of the attributes of the decision (i.e., the action, the probability, and the context) along with the value of the reward for the agent.
-If no reward arrives during that window of time, then the join service should still output the original decision, but set the reward to 0 for that record.
+If no reward arrives during that window of time, then the join service should still output the original decision, but set the reward for that decision to 0.

 The join service is especially interesting for streaming data processing engines because it's a use case in which time (specifically, the passage of time between when a decision arrives at the service and when it needs to be emitted) is integral to the correct function of the system;
-the time delay exists to ensure that the *Learn* component of the contextual bandit system is not misled by decisions that appear to be good at first, but actually have a negative payoff (e.g., clickbait headlines for stories in a recommendation service, where a user is likely to click on the link but then quickly return to the original site.)
+the time delay exists to ensure that the learning component of the contextual bandit system is not misled by decisions that appear to be good at first, but actually have a negative payoff (e.g., clickbait headlines for stories in a recommendation service, where a user is likely to click on the link but then quickly return to the original site.)